According to the Mental Health Foundation, at least one in six of us experienced a common mental health problem last year. That’s a scary statistic.

-The benefits of green therapy for mental health and wellbeing have long been documented.
+The benefits of green therapy for our mental health and wellbeing have long been documented.
 Being in nature, or even viewing scenes of nature, reduces anger, fear, stress, and increases pleasant feelings.
 A 2016 study from Natural England, commissioned by the University of Essex and Mind, the UK’s leading mental health charity, found that taking part in nature-based activities significantly contributed to a reduction in mental health conditions such as anxiety, stress and depression.
 What’s more, exposure to nature not only makes you feel better emotionally, it contributes to your physical wellbeing, reducing blood pressure, heart rate, muscle tension, and the production of stress hormones.

 But why does nature have such a profound effect on our mental – and, by extension, physical – health?
-A recent study, led by researcher Craig Anderson and his colleagues, suggests it could be awe – that sense of being in the presence of something greater than ourselves, fills us with wonder.
+A recent study, led by researcher Craig Anderson and his colleagues, suggests it could be awe – that the sense of being in the presence of something greater than ourselves fills us with wonder.

-However, you don’t need to go far to reap these benefits.
+You don’t need to go far to reap these benefits.
 Any of the following can help induce the same effects:

 We’ll keep you up to date on hot topics and industry news.
 You’ll be kept up to date on a need to know basis on all things culture, you won’t want to leave…